airosa/sdmx-prototype-json/proto-20121115/field-guide.md

       "dimensions": [ 0, 0, 1 ],
       "observations": [
         [ 0, 87.2 ],
-        [ 1, "-", "M" ]
+        [ 1, null, "M" ]
       ]
     }

 Next element after the dimension codes is the observation value.
 The data type for observation value is *Number*.
-Undefined observation value is *null*.
-Data type for a missing observation value is a *String* with the value "-" (HYPHEN).
+Data type for a reported missing observation value is a *null*.

 Elements after the observation value are values for the observation level attributes.
 Observation level attributes are defined in the *obsAttributes* field in the